stevenblair/rapid61850/README.md

  - ensure all data types in C code are in an order that can be compiled
  - ensure C string literals are "safe", i.e. `\\` instead of `\`

- - put svData and gseData instances inside LLN0 definition
+ - put svData and gseData instances inside LLN0 definition?

  - need way of specifying implemented IED, and generating only this IED.
 But keep existing mode - may be useful for simulating an entire substation
     - i.e., two modes of use.